TymekV/AginMusicMobile/README.md

 - [ ] Widgets on Android and iOS
 - [ ] Performance improvements

+## TestFlight
+If you want to help testing the app, click [here](https://testflight.apple.com/join/jH76ZDQs).

 ## Demo
 If you don't have a Navidrome server, you can test the app using Naivdrome's demo server.